Research output per year

 Research activity per year

-Additional Research Activities: Pedagogy Research – researching the link between collaboration and technology, with producing ongoing findings at the USW Learning & Teaching Conference (2022 & 2020), at the USW Student Experience Plan (2019), and at the CELT Learning & Teaching Conference (2018).
+Additional Research Activities: Pedagogy Research – research linked to challenged-based learning, with producing ongoing findings at the USW Learning & Teaching Conference (2024, 2022 & 2020), at the USW Student Experience Plan (2019), and at the CELT Learning & Teaching Conference (2018).

-Dr Richard Ward is a lecture in Cyber Security who enjoys sharing his enthusiasm for the subject with a wide range of students.
-He has a real passion for introducing computing and security to beginners, and visits local Primary and Secondary schools to deliver Cyber linked workshops.
+Dr Richard Ward is a senior lecturer in Cyber Security and the course leader for the BSc Applied Cyber Secuirty and BSc Computer Security courses.
+Richard enjoys sharing his enthusiasm for the subject with a wide range of students.
+He has a real passion for introducing computing and cyber security to beginners.
 His aim is to teach in a fun, educational and innovative manner whether lecturing on one of our MSc courses or during outreach projects with Primary school children.

 Foundation Teaching Areas: